 The Trump administration and its impact on the nation's financial climate was the subject of the Mason School's fourth annual Financial Services Roundtable.
 Hosted by the Boehly Center for Excellence in Finance on Wednesday, February 8th, and entitled “The New, New Normal: What Should We Expect Under the Trump Administration?”, the roundtable featured industry experts who discussed ways that the new administration could affect the economy.

 The event was moderated by Carl Tack '78, Clinical Professor of Finance and the Co-director of the Boehly Center.
-Panelists included Peter W. Atwater ’83, founder of Financial Insyghts, LLC and author of the book Moods and Markets; Brian Hiestand, Chief Investment officer for the College of William & Mary Foundation; and David Jallits, Chief Investment Officer for Signature Family Wealth Advisors.
+Panelists included Peter W. Atwater ’83, founder of Financial Insyghts, LLC and author of the book Moods and Markets; Brian Hiestand, Chief Investment officer for the William & Mary Foundation; and David Jallits, Chief Investment Officer for Signature Family Wealth Advisors.
 "The purpose of the event is to expose students to the considered views of a broad array of industry professionals on topics of contemporary relevance to the financial services industry," Professor Tack explained.
-"We are able to do this by taking advantage of the presence on campus of the many successful financial services executives who return to Williamsburg each year to participate in various College events and to serve their alma mater, in this case as trustees on the Foundation Board."
+"We are able to do this by taking advantage of the presence on campus of the many successful financial services executives who return to Williamsburg each year to participate in various University events and to serve their alma mater, in this case as trustees on the Foundation Board."

 Tack kicked off the discussion by asking panelists to share their thoughts on the potential market response to Trump and his policies.
 Throughout the conversation, they offered expert opinions and personal perspectives detailing how the new administration could reshape the financial climate – for better and worse.